dougcunha/WinServicesTool/.github/instructions/code style.instructions.md

 - Use .ConfigureAwait(false) for async methods to avoid deadlocks except in Windows Forms applications.
 - Use `CancellationToken` for long-running operations to allow cancellation.

+## For saving and loading configurations:

+- Use JSON format for configuration files.
+- Use System.Text.Json for serialization and deserialization.
+- Use databinding to bind configuration properties to UI elements.
+- Validate configuration data before applying it.

 ## For writing tests: